yale-mgt-858-spring-2023/.github/profile/README.md

-# HELLO!
+# HELLO - are you excited to learn about databases?

 ![Alt Text](https://media.giphy.com/media/vFKqnCdLPNOKc/giphy.gif)

-Are you excited to learn you some databases?
 Good.
-We're going to have a fun semester.
+We're going to have a fun semester!